betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

     framework.run()
     ```

+---

 ## Running Sims: How to Automate III

 Okay, so we got the first one running pretty easily, a little too easily (a few lines of code and no major issues or hacky work arounds), lets test out a strategy that requires external data.
-In [How to Automate III]() we automated the betfair data scientists model, lets now simulate performance.
+In [How to Automate III](../How_to_Automate_3) we automated the betfair data scientists model, lets now simulate performance.
 I'm going to do just the greyhound model, 'Iggy', at the moment, but the code is basically the same for the thoroughbred model, 'Kash'.

 Because we didn't save any of our ratings in How to Automate III we will need to redownload it now.
 And instead or redownloading just one days worth of data lets test out a whole month at a time.
 Lets reuse the function we created in How to Automate IV that we used a hacky work around that downloads the ratings for a range of dates: